InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

-# Fraglysis Ansible OpenShift Deployment
+# Fragalysis Ansible OpenShift Deployment
-To run the playbook you will need to create a `vault-pass.txt` file that contains the password used to create the vault passwords used in this project.
+To run the playbook you will need to create a `vault-pass.txt` file that contains the password used to create the vault secrets used in this project.

-Run the playbook with the command: -
+Run the playbook to deploy the CI/CD (TEST) project with the command: -

-    ansible-playbook site.yaml --vault-password-file vault-pass.txt

-And, to also install the backup process...
+    ansible-playbook playbooks/fragalysis-dev/deploy.yaml \

-    ansible-playbook site.yaml --vault-password-file vault-pass.txt \
+        --vault-password-file vault-pass.txt
-        --extra-vars "deploy_backup=true"

 And, to also install the Jun2018 Graph database...

+    ansible-playbook playbooks/fragalysis-dev/deploy.yaml \
-    ansible-playbook site.yaml --vault-password-file vault-pass.txt \
+        --vault-password-file vault-pass.txt \
         --extra-vars "deploy_jun2018_graph=true"

 ## Prerequisites
 Before running the playbook: -

-1. You're on the bastion node
 1. The `oc` command-set is available to you as a user
 1. An OpenShift cluster has been installed
 1. There is an `admin` user known to the cluster
 1. There is a `jenkins` user known to the cluster
 1. You have created a `vault-pass.txt` file in this directory

-If using NFS the following NFS volumes are required for a _full_ installation on the bastion `/data` directory: -

-*   fs-input
-*   pv-fs-graph-data
-*   pv-fs-graph-data-loader
-*   pv-fs-graph-logs
-*   pv-fs-jenkins
-*   pv-fs-mysql-data
-*   pv-fs-mysql-data-backup
+If using NFS make sure you've configured it with all the appropriate mounts.
+The playbook will create the PVs and pVCs: -

 You will need to accommodate at least 1,420Gi of disk space.
 Check the various `pvc` templates for details.

 ## Creating encrypted secrets
-If you have the ansible vault password you can encrypt strings for the `defauls/main.yaml` file by running something like this: -
+If you have the Ansible vault password you can encrypt strings for the `defauls/main.yaml` file by running something like this: -

     ansible-vault encrypt_string <string> \